 Our loss of signal system runs separately from these aggregation methods and settings.

-If you set your alert condition to open a new violation when your signal is lost for 10 minutes, a loss of signal service watches for data points to arrive.
-If a new data point fails to arrive within 10 minutes, loss of signal causes a violation to open.
+If you set your alert condition to open a new incident when your signal is lost for 10 minutes, a loss of signal service watches for data points to arrive.
+If a new data point fails to arrive within 10 minutes, loss of signal causes an incident to open.

 For more information on when to use gap filling and loss single, see our forum post on when to use gap filling and loss of signal.